Killing of Tito Minniti: Italian response

 Graziani expressed outrage at the killing and ordered immediate bombings of Ethiopian troops.
-Two Red Cross camp-hospitals in the area were also hit.
+Two Red Cross camp hospitals in the area were also hit.
 He even ordered leaflets to be dropped, saying: "You have beheaded one of our airmen, infringing all human and international laws, under which prisoners are sacred and deserve respect.
 You will get what you deserve.
-Graziani".
+Graziani."
 The Fascist regime later argued that their use of mustard gas was legitimate because of the alleged atrocity.

 After the war, the bodies of Minniti and Zannoni were found, 200 metres from the downed aircraft, but the remains were too decayed and damaged by wild animals for the manner of their death to be determined.

 Aftermath

 Mussolini promoted Minniti as a great Italian Royal Air Force hero.
 A heroic version of his last hours was circulated, according to which the plane was forced down by enemy anti-aircraft fire rather than by mechanical problems.
-Undaunted, the wounded Minniti still managed to land safely and hold off the Ethiopians for as long as he could, to protect his incapacitated sergeant.
+Undaunted, the wounded Minniti managed to land safely and hold off the Ethiopians for as long as he could, to protect his incapacitated sergeant.
 The citation for his award stated that he fought "a titanic and indomitable struggle.
 Overwhelmed by the number and ferocity of the barbarian enemy he gloriously lost his life: a shining example of high military virtues, proud spirit of sacrifice and indomitable Italian values".

 Flags in Minniti's hometown were flown at half-mast.
 His father was quoted saying, "I have given a son to the fatherland in the World War and I do not regret giving the fatherland another.
 For the greatness of Italy I am ready to offer the lives of my other four!"
 The Reggio Calabria Airport, near his birthplace, was named after Minniti and still bears his name.
-The Italian sculptor Arturo Martini created a memorial entitled "Tito Minniti Hero of Africa" in 1936, depicting his headless naked body tied to a tree in cruciform pose.
+The Italian sculptor Arturo Martini created a memorial entitled "Tito Minniti Hero of Africa" in 1936, depicting his headless naked body tied to a tree in a cruciform pose.
 It is preserved in the Galleria Nazionale d'Arte Moderna in Rome.

 The legitimacy of the Italian response was much debated.
 In 1937, the antifascist writer Giuseppe Antonio Borgese gave his own version of events, arguing that Graziani merely seized on the incident to excuse his actions:

+Ferdinando Pedriali, of the official Ufficio Storico Aviazione Militare, wrote in 2000 that during the Italo-Ethiopian war "the killing of hundreds of wounded and prisoners, Italian and Eritrean, was the norm, not the exception" and that such actions potentially legitimated the use of gas.